anvilproject/anvil-portal/content/ncpi/ncpi.md

 ## Driver Projects Help Us Meet Researcher Needs

- This interoperability effort is  guided by several research projects identified by the research community.
-Feedback from the driver projects is used to aid discovery of detailed interoperability requirements and validate of the utility of the developed interoperability features.
+ <hero small> This interoperability effort is  guided by several research projects identified by the research community.
+Feedback from the driver projects is used to aid discovery of detailed interoperability requirements and validate the utility of the developed interoperability features. </hero>

 ### Our First Driver Projects Make Use of Cross-Platform Data Exchange